-- (a) Fences, walls or hedges shall not be erected or installed in the public right-of-way. - (b) Fences are permitted within setbacks on private land, provided they do not impede sight triangles or encroach into sight easements. - (c) A building permit is required for the following walls and fences: - (1) Retaining walls greater than four (4) feet in height; - (2) Retaining walls greater than two (2) feet in height that carry a vertical load; and - (3) Fences greater than seven (7) feet in height. - (d) Fences, walls or hedges shall be erected or installed and maintained in a manner which does not obstruct the vision of automobile traffic on the adjacent streets, rights-of-way or driveways in accordance with the City's Roadway Design and Construction Standards. - (e) Sound barrier walls, when constructed adjacent to a street by a landowner other than the Colorado Department of Transportation, shall be designed in accordance with City criteria and approved by the City. - (f) Electrically charged, concertina or razor wire is prohibited.
+- (a) Fences, walls or hedges shall not be erected or installed in the public right-of-way. - (b) Fences are permitted within setbacks on private land, provided they do not impede sight triangles or encroach into sight easements. - (c) A building permit is required for the following walls and fences: - a.
+Retaining walls greater than four (4) feet in height; - b.
+Retaining walls greater than two (2) feet in height that carry a vertical load; and - c.
+Fences greater than seven (7) feet in height. - (d) Fences, walls or hedges shall be erected or installed and maintained in a manner which does not obstruct the vision of automobile traffic on the adjacent streets, rights-of-way or driveways in accordance with the City's Roadway Design and Construction Standards. - (e) Sound barrier walls, when constructed adjacent to a street by a landowner other than the Colorado

+Department of Transportation, shall be designed in accordance with City criteria and approved by the

+City. - (f) Barbed, electrically charged, concertina or razor wire is prohibited.
 Buried electrical and mesh wire fencing for pets is allowed.
-Barbed wire may be permitted in association with limited agricultural uses, as approved by the Director.
-Chain link fencing is prohibited unless approved through a Site Improvement Plan (SIP) process, per Article XXVII; chain link fencing shall only be approved via an SIP when such fencing is required to ensure the safety and security of public utilities.

-- (g) Perimeter boundary fencing shall be limited to wood, brick, stone, stucco, wrought iron or other material as may be approved by the Director.
+Chain link fencing is prohibited unless approved through a Site Improvement Plan (SIP) process, per Article XVII; chain link fencing shall only be approved via an SIP when such fencing is required to ensure the safety and security of public utilities. - (g) Perimeter boundary fencing shall be limited to wood, brick, stone, stucco, wrought iron or other material as may be approved by the Director.
 Woven wire may be used only with other open fencing and shall not extend above the height of the fence posts.
-Perimeter boundary fencing along arterial and collector streets shall be limited to City-approved brick or other material as may be approved by the Director. - (h) Fences or walls shall be designed and maintained so that they are architecturally harmonious with the principal structures on the lot.
-Fences for non-residential uses that abut a residential zone district shall be of wooden or masonry construction or, with the approval of the Director, a hedge. - (i) Fences, walls or hedges shall not exceed the heights listed below, unless otherwise approved by the City for noise mitigation: - (1) Fences, walls or hedges placed within front setbacks shall not exceed four (4) feet in height; - (2) Fences, walls or hedges placed outside of front setbacks shall not exceed six (6) feet in height; and - (3) Ornamental iron fences shall not exceed ten (10) feet in height; ornamental iron fences must provide a minimum of 80% visibility.
+Perimeter boundary fencing along arterial and collector streets shall be limited to City-approved brick or other material as may be approved by the Director.

+- (h) Fences or walls shall be designed and maintained so that they are architecturally harmonious with the principal structures on the lot.
+Fences for non-residential uses that abut a residential zone district shall be of wooden or masonry construction or, with the approval of the Director, a hedge. - (i) Fences, walls or hedges shall not exceed the heights listed below, unless otherwise approved by the City for noise mitigation: - (1) Fences, walls or hedges placed within front setbacks shall not exceed four (4) feet in height; - (2) Fences, walls or hedges placed outside of front setbacks shall not exceed six (6) feet in height; - (3) Ornamental iron fences shall not exceed ten (10) feet in height; ornamental iron fences must provide a minimum of 80% visibility.